g0v1ndN/tagore-tribute-page/README.md

 1. Open your terminal or command prompt and navigate to the directory where you want to clone the repository.
 2. Run the command `git clone https://github.com/Govind-S-Nair/Tribute-Webpage` to clone the repository to your local machine.
+<p><b>Note:</b> You need to have Git installed on your computer.
+If you don't have it installed, please download and install Git from the official website (https://git-scm.com).</p>

 ### Opening the HTML File in a Web Browser:
 1. Open the folder where you downloaded or cloned the repository.